Monica, O My Darling

-Upon release, it received positive reviews from critics and became the most-viewed film in Netflix.
+Upon release, Monica, O My Darling received positive reviews from critics and became the most-viewed Indian film on Netflix.

+At the 2023 Filmfare OTT Awards, Monica, O My Darling received 9 nominations, including Best Web Original Film, Best Director in a Web Original Film (Bala), Best Actor in a Web Original Film (Rao), Best Actress in a Web Original Film (Qureshi) and Best Supporting Actress in a Web Original Film (Apte), and won 4 awards, including Best Web Original Film and Best Actor in a Web Original Film (Critics (Rao).

 Plot

-During a night shift at the Unicorn factory, Dev Prakash informs his friend Gaurav that he has proposed marriage to Shalu and she has accepted.
+During a night shift at the Unicorn factory, Dev Prakash informs his friend Gaurav that he has proposed marriage to Shalu which she has accepted.
 Soon after, the company's robot attacks and kills Dev.
-The case is closed as an accident while safety officer Faridi Baig is fired from the company.
+The case is closed as an accident, while safety officer Faridi Baig is fired from the company.